MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-Module.md

 ```

 ### -Function
-Exports only the specified functions from the module into the current session.
+Specifies an array of functions that this cmdlet exports from the module into the current session.
 Enter a comma-separated list of functions.
 Wildcard characters are permitted.
 By default, all functions defined in a module are exported.